-The NAEI 2019 includes point source emissions estimates derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in (Tsagatakis et al., 2021).
+The NAEI 2020 includes point source emissions estimates derived from carbon emissions data reported under the EU-Emissions Trading Scheme (ETS), most recently described in (Tsagatakis et al., 2022).
 These point sources are referred to as ETS points in this report.
-These derived air quality pollutant emissions are particularly uncertain and therefore in previous assessments (e.g. Brookes et al., 2017) emissions were capped at reporting thresholds and treated as small point sources.
-For the 2016 assessment (Brookes et al., 2019a) the NAEI recommended treating the ETS points that have emissions greater than the large points modelling threshold as large points and not to apply a cap (Pers. comm.
-Passant, 2021).
-The 2020 assessment continues this approach.
-Thus, based on the criteria for the treatment of large point sources described above (Section 4.3.1), 49 ETS point sources were modelled as an additional set of large point sources (using the approach described in Section 4.3.1).
-ETS points that were not classified as large point sources were modelled using the small points approach (described in Appendix 3 - Small point source model).
-In line with the method applied for the large point sources, the NAEI 2019 emissions for ETS point sources have been scaled to 2020 using the same source sector specific projection factors applied to the large point sources, as described in Section 3.
+These derived air quality pollutant emissions are particularly uncertain and therefore in previous assessments (e.g. (Brookes et al., 2017)) emissions were capped at reporting thresholds and treated as small point sources.
+For the 2016 assessment (Brookes et al., 2019a) the NAEI recommended treating the ETS points that have emissions greater than the large points modelling threshold as large points and not to apply a cap (Personal communication from Ben Pearson, 2022).
+The 2021 assessment continues this approach.
+Thus, based on the criteria for the treatment of large point sources described above (Section 4.3.1), 54 ETS point sources were modelled as an additional set of large point sources (using the approach described in Section 4.3.1).
+ETS points that were not classified as large point sources were modelled using the small point sources, the NAEI 2020 emissions for ETS point sources have been scaled to 2021 using the same source sector specific projection factors applied to the large point sources, as described in Section 3.